-- An off-side situation arises. - 2.
-An off-side pass situation arises. - 3.
-An icing the puck situation arises. - There has been premature entry into the face-off circle.
-4. - 5.
-The puck goes outside the playing area. - 6.
-The puck is interfered with by an ineligible person. - 7.
-The puck has been batted with the hand from one player to a teammate and it has become obvious the Referee has not seen the infraction. - 8.
-The puck has been struck with a high stick and it has become obvious the Referee has not seen the infraction. - 9.
+- 1. An off-side situation arises. - 2.
+An icing the puck situation arises. - 3.
+There has been premature entry into the face-off circle. - 4.
+The puck goes outside the playing area. - 5.
+The puck is interfered with by an ineligible person. - 6.
+The puck has been batted with the hand from one player to a teammate and it has become obvious the Referee has not seen the infraction. - 7.
+The puck has been struck with a high stick and it has become obvious the Referee has not seen the infraction. - 8.
 There are too many players on the ice.
-If it is a delayed penalty, the Linesman shall stop play when the offending team gains possession and control of the puck, but the Linesman shall NOT raise his arm in this situation. - 10.
+If it is a delayed penalty, the Linesman shall stop play when the offending team gains possession and control of the puck, but the Linesman shall NOT raise his arm in this situation. - 9.
 The goal has been displaced from its normal position and the Referee has not observed this situation.
-The Linesman shall follow the guidelines specified in Situation 2 of this rule and in Situation 1 of Rule 10.1 - Delay of Game. - 11.
-There has been a premature substitution of a goaltender. - 12.
-The Referee is injured or accidentally leaves the ice, preventing him from performing his duties. - 13.
+The Linesman shall follow the guidelines specified in Situation 2 of this rule and in Situation 1 of Rule 10.1 Delay of Game. - 10.
+There has been a premature substitution of a goaltender. - 11.
+The Referee is injured or accidentally leaves the ice, preventing him from performing his - 12.
 It is obvious that a player has sustained a serious injury and the Referee has not seen this situation.